Biblical Counselling UK’s Church-based Intern Scheme seeks to assist churches who want to develop a biblical counselling

 As well as regular supervision meetings for pastoral accountability, interns have occasional meetings with their mentor who normally produces short written reports summarising their reflections on the intern’s work and development.

 Applications for September 2019 open on 1st February 2019.

 Informal enquiries are welcomed before applications open.
 Please email email@example.com.
 The closing date is 31st March 2019.

 - Download all the documents in the Application Pack and review the Application Form (available once applications open).

 - Email firstname.lastname@example.org to let us know you are considering applying and to ask us any questions.

 - Complete and submit the Application Form.
 We’re happy for you to ask us questions as you complete the form, so feel free to email us.

 - Complete and submit the Due Diligence Form.
 This is to be completed by the your church’s senior pastor and emailed directly to us with your Application Form.

 - Applications will be reviewed as soon as we receive them.
-The closing date will be early June.
+The closing date is 31st March.